Daydreamer-riri/PowerToys-Run-WebSearchShortcut/README.md

 # PowerToys-Run-WebSearchShortcut

-This is a simple [PowerToys Run](https://docs.microsoft.com/en-us/windows/powertoys/run) plugin for performing web searches.
+This is a simple [PowerToys Run](https://docs.microsoft.com/en-us/windows/powertoys/run) plugin for quickly select a specific search engine to perform searches.

-This plugin enables users to perform web searches using specific keywords.

 ## Preview